Generalised intermediate dimensions: A mass distribution principle

 \section{A mass distribution principle}

-In this section we prove a mass distribution principle for the $\Phi$-intermediate dimensions and a converse result (a Frostman type lemma), before proving some applications regarding product sets and finite stability.
+In this section we prove a mass distribution principle for the $\Phi$-intermediate dimensions and a converse result (a Frostman type lemma), which together give an alternative characterisation of the intermediate dimensions.
+We then prove some applications regarding product sets and finite stability.